mmm/higgs-demo/tutorial/README.md

 ![Plot using test data](test-plot.png)

-For this tutorial, remember you've spun up a small cluster and pulled only a bite-sized slice of the data.
+For this tutorial, you've spun up a small cluster and pulled only a bite-sized slice of the data.
 This enables you to work through the end-to-end analysis while still keeping costs down.

 Once you've validated your notebook runs, now point it at the Redis cache used to store the outputs of your actual job runs.
 Within the Jupyter notebook, change the cell containing the main plot loop

 ```python
 plotnb.reset_data()